xSeagullx/lazyProgrammerBlog/_posts/2016-03-15-git-revisions.md

 layout:     post
 title:      "Git revisions explained"
 date:       2016-03-15 18:46:00
 summary:    "Git has a somewhat complex set of concepts to refer a particular point in history.
 We have commits, branches, tags, remotes.
-Moe than enough to get confused!
+More than enough to get confused!
-             I'll try clarify this by sorting out all this concepts in holistic system, connecting them together from simple to complex."
+             I'll try to clarify this by sorting out all this concepts in holistic system, connecting them together, from simple to complex."
 categories: git

 jsUrl:      "http://cdn.rawgit.com/nicoespeon/gitgraph.js/v1.1.3/build/gitgraph.js"